fredlund/JavaErlang/README.md

-The above code starts a Java node, and establishes a connection to it.
+The above code first starts the JavaErlang application, then creates a Java node, and establishes a connection to it.
 Then, a Java integer storing the value 10 is created, and finally a Java string representing "10" is returned from the Java integer just created.